 Addition Of Manures And Fertilizers

-Soil may not have the right nutrients to efficiently sustain plant growth.
-Hence, manures and fertilizers are added to the soil to increase its fertility and to help plants grow better.
+The soil may not have the right nutrients to efficiently sustain plant growth.
+Hence, manures and fertilizers are added to the soil to increase its fertility and help plants grow better.
 Manure is prepared by using decomposing plant and animal matter in compost pits.
 Fertilizers, on the other hand, are chemicals prepared in factories which contain nutrients for a specific plant.
 They give faster results than manures.
 However, when excessively used, they turn the soil infertile.

 Crops require water at regular intervals for proper growth.
 The supply of water to the plants is known as irrigation.
 Well, rivers, lakes, tube-wells are different sources for irrigation.
 The traditional methods of agriculture involve the use of humans and animals.
 The various traditional ways are moats, chain-pump, dhekli, rahat.